oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Added document history for changes from 07 to 08
 * Provide guidance on cross-domain access (see https://github.com/oauth-wg/oauth-transaction-tokens/issues/326)
 * Added security consideration for invalidated tokens (see issue https://github.com/oauth-wg/oauth-transaction-tokens/issues/321)
+* Added doublequotes around the "Txn-Token" header name to distinguish it from the usage of Txn-Token as a name for Transaction Tokens.

 ## Since Draft 07
 {:numbered="false"}